godotengine/godot-docs/tutorials/2d/introduction_to_2d.rst

 Middle-clicking and dragging the mouse will pan the view.
 The scrollbars on the right or bottom of the viewport also move the view.
 Alternatively, the :kbd:`G` or :kbd:`Space` keys can be used.
-If you enable `Editor Settings > Editors > Panning > Simple Panning`, you can activate panning directly with :kbd:`Space` only, without requiring dragging.
+If you enable :menu:`Editor Settings > Editors > Panning > Simple Panning`,
+you can activate panning directly with :kbd:`Space` only, without requiring dragging.

 The viewport has buttons on the top-left.
 **Center View** centers the selected node(s) in the screen.
 Useful if you have a large scene